Netabolics/demo/README.md

 Task.Statistics.Combination(1)
 ```

 A structure as simple as the above can be the starting point for more advanced analyses.
-For example, below we will also describe how to perform a basic target deconvolution task.

 ## 1. Initialize the toolbox